 discussing the works' coherence to a single theme or concept.The commissioning

-usually produce notes on relatively standard repertoire
+a set of notes on relatively standard repertoire within a week

 I look forward to hearing from you, and, I

-hope, working with your group.
+hope, working with you.